This fun flower garden for kids is a simple upcycled planter the kids can make from juice or milk cartons.

 I recommend leaving a little edge to frame your soil.

-Time to decorate (optional):
+Time to Decorate the Upcycled Planter (optional):

 Here are some ideas for decorating your flower carton: